Python

 - snake_case names everywhere.

-get_cookies,set_proxy,clear_cookies, nevergetCookies. - Kwargs over positional once you're past
+get_cookies,set_proxy,clear_cookies, nevergetCookies. - Kwargs over positional past the

 with httpcloak.Session(...) as s:andwith session.get(url, stream=True) as r:both work. - Exceptions.
 Errors raise